mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 * New dropdown menu for accessing various features.

 * Significantly improved URL generation.
-Now mediagoblin won't give up on making a slug if it looks like there will be a duplicate;
+Now MediaGoblin won't give up on making a slug if it looks like there will be a duplicate;
   it'll try extra hard to generate a meaningful one instead.